JLX0/MetaLLM-GPT/README.md

 If you want to use the *-e* argument (in order to create code beyond the built-in packages in Python) , it would be safer to download the required packages in the environment beforehand.

+By default, MetaGPT assumes you want to use GPT 3.5.
+If you want to use GPT 4, please set the argument *-g* to "4".

 ## Example 1: Generate a Python code of a genetic algorithm

 The expected input of the algorithm (arguments of the function)